Making Change Happen

 This will cause small changes to happen, and will, slowly, change the culture.

-Daniel Mezick has a wonderful set of ideas around Open Agile Adoption.
+Daniel Mezick has a wonderful set of ideas around Open Space Agility.

-In summary: do not let the people feel forced to adopt agile.
+In summary: enable people to choose agile.
+To choose the “way of working” that suits them best.
 They are free knowledge workers.
 You can explain it to them (or hire a trainer to train them on it, etc.).
 But let them choose it.

 Give them a vision, something like: “Over the next year, we want to become Agile, to see if that gives us some real business benefits.”